 Plating is essentially a thin coat of gold bonded to a cheaper base metal like brass, nickel or sterling.
 The vermeil technique being the thickest form of plating and is defined as the thickest plating over sterling silver.
 All plating types will eventually wear off with regular wear.
 At Valley Rose, we stay away from making any jewelry that has a shortened lifespan from being made with plating techniques.
 There are environmental issues with planned obsolescence and using these types of processes in jewelry making.
 Instead we favor pieces that are built to last and handmade with solid gold or other precious metal.

-Conflict free or ethical gemstones is a term that refers to gemstones that are obtained through safe environmentally friendly mining and labor practices.
-The serious issues that plague the gem trade are: slavery, life threatening working conditions, financing civil wars, child labor, and environmental damage.
-The supply chain is very corrupt and often times a stone will transfer hands so many times that the origins and sources of the stones are unknown.
+Conflict free or ethical gemstones is a term that refers to gemstones that are obtained through the Kimberly Process, but does not mean they have any safe environmentally friendly mining and labor practices.
+The serious issues that plague the gem trade are: slavery, life threatening working conditions, financing civil wars, child labor, and environmental damage and conflict-free certifications do not even cover a fraction of the issues.
+The supply chain is very corrupt and often times a stone will transfer hands so many times that the origins and sources of the stones are unknown making conflict-free claims very hard to validate.
 This is especially true for the precious gemstones like diamonds, rubies, sapphires and garnet.
 So extra care and research needs to go into sourcing these stones.
 The demand and awareness for ethical gems will help to eradicate this devastating practice and ensure we know how our gemstones are being mined.

 These cultured gemstones are chemically and almost visually the same as naturally created precious gemstones and offer a way smaller impact on the environment with no risk for human endangerment.
 Cultured gemstones also offer fewer flaws and way smaller carbon footprint than traditionally mined gems.
 Lab grown gemstones are made by mimicking the process of nature, but instead of taking over millions of years, they can grow a gemstones in a few months.

 Natural gems can also be recycled or salvaged from vintage jewelry or of vintage stock from a closed jewelry estate.
-Vintage diamonds and other precious gemstones are a viable ethical and sustainable alternative when shopping for fine jewelry.
+Vintage diamonds and other precious gemstones are a great ethical alternative when shopping for fine jewelry.

 Precious gemstones are typically gems that have a high on MOHs hardness scale and can withstand centuries of wear and are also considered by experts to be very rare with incredible sparkle & clarity.
 Diamonds are the hardest gemstone and are 10 on the MOHs scale.